zaidozaid/zaidozaid.github.io/README.md

 - Update phone, email, and address in `index.html` (search for `80 8222 1020`, `info@cosmosimaging.com`, and address lines).
 - Replace hero and section images by pointing to your own hosted images or add files under `assets/` and update `src`.
-- Tweak colors in `assets/styles.css` (CSS variables at the top).
+- Colors and layout are driven by Tailwind utility classes in `index.html` (via CDN).
+Minor overrides can go in `assets/styles.css`.

 ## Notes

 - This site is fully static and doesn’t require a backend.
-- Keep `.nojekyll` to avoid pipeline processing by GitHub Pages.
+- Keep `.nojekyll` so Pages serves assets as-is.
+- A workflow file at `.github/workflows/pages.yml` deploys automatically on pushes to `main`.